Troy-Boy/rbpi-lock/README.md

 # Troubleshooting
 Here are the most common errors encountered in the project:

+2. SixFab base hat is not as intuitive as one would expect.
+You might need to change internet connection priority to be on the SIM card first, WIFI second.

+3. Make sure the SixFab connects to the LTE on boot.

+### Legacy
 1. The LCD screen use either address 0x27 or 0x3f.
 If, by unknown reason, it uses another one, change the script in LCD1602.py at `init(addr=None, bl=1)` for:

 ```python